romanvm/kodi.yatp/CONTRIBUTING.md

 Also I will never add the following features:

 - Support for specific torrent sites.
-This is better be implemented in separate addons for Kodi that may use YATP as a torrent streaming engine.
+This is better be implemented in separate addons for Kodi that can use YATP as a torrent streaming engine.
 - Features that facilitate torrent "hit-and-running", that is, downloading torrents without proper seeding.
   For example, deleting vileofiles immediately after watching them will never be added to YATP.
   Please seed your torrents for other users.